RinHizakura/kmemsnoop/README.md

 $ cat /proc/sys/kernel/sched_cfs_bandwidth_slice_us
 ```

-If you want to trace the object under `struct task_struct`, for example, the
+If you want to watch the object under `struct task_struct`, for example, the
 `&task->on_rq` of task pid 1:

 ```